Hannah-Moon/45_React_RealTime_Investment/README.md

 - Photo by fabio on Unsplash
 - BannerBackground01 Photo by Shubham Dhage on Unsplash

-## 📝 Takeaway
+## 📝 Roadblocks

+- I've encountered frequent Axios fetch errors using the free API.
+For future enhancement, purchasing a paid API would solve the problem.
-- Using mixtures of css, tailwind, and mui of better styling
+- Using a mixture of CSS, Tailwind, and MUI was tricky but it definitely gave me full freedom to design better styling.

 ## 🚀 React App